jtovarro/active-pasive-hub-cluster/README.md

 ### __NOTE__: make sure the active hub is power-off in case you want to restore the activation data in the passive hub, if not the active hub will try to add the managed cluster to his pool.

-- Apply this [file](https://github.com/jtovarro/active-pasive-hub-cluster/blob/main/restore/restore-passive-sync.yaml) if you want to set synchronized restores for passive data:
+- Apply this [yaml](https://github.com/jtovarro/active-pasive-hub-cluster/blob/main/restore/restore-passive-sync.yaml) if you want to set synchronized restores for passive data:

 ```
 $ oc apply -f https://raw.githubusercontent.com/jtovarro/active-pasive-hub-cluster/main/restore/restore-passive-sync.yaml
 ```

-- Apply this [file](https://github.com/jtovarro/active-pasive-hub-cluster/blob/main/restore/restore.yaml) if you want to restore the activation data as well as the passive data:
+- Apply this [yaml](https://github.com/jtovarro/active-pasive-hub-cluster/blob/main/restore/restore.yaml) if you want to restore the activation data as well as the passive data:

 ```
 $ oc apply -f https://raw.githubusercontent.com/jtovarro/active-pasive-hub-cluster/main/restore/restore.yaml
 ```

-If the *old hub* becomes available again we can delete the *backupschedule object* and the *managedcluster* objects so this hub now is available as passive hub.
+If the `old hub` becomes available again we can delete the `backupschedule object` and the `managedcluster` objects so this hub now is available as passive hub.

 ---
 ### __Summary__